juanmirocks/mkpdf/README.md

 ## Coding

+Internally, the PDF is "printed" with [Chromium](https://github.com/chromium/chromium) as a headless browser.
+The browser is controlled with Google's [puppeteer](https://github.com/puppeteer/puppeteer).

 * The key functionality using `puppeteer` is in [mkpdf.ts](./workspaces/mkpdf/src/mkpdf.ts#L67)
 * The parcel plugin wrapper code is in [index.ts](./src/index.ts#L35)